vittorioerba/pyFCI/README.md

 # pyFCI: A package for multiscale-full-correlation-integral intrinsic dimension estimation

-DISCLAIMER: at the moment, this is experimental code.
-Nothing throws exceptions or stuff like that.
+**DISCLAIMER:** at the moment, this is experimental code.
+Almost nothing throws exceptions or stuff like that.
 Use it at your own risk!

+**pyFCI** implements the intrinsic dimension estimator proposed in the paper ["Intrinsic dimension estimation for locally undersampled data"](https://www.nature.com/articles/s41598-019-53549-9)

 ## Installation